-(25) Education Strategy provides quality assurance and enhancement of quality student-centred educational products and services in alignment with the University's Strategic Plan and the Transformative Teaching and Learning Strategic Core Plan 2022-2025 to ensure:

-- a. educational compliance with the Higher Education Standards Framework (Threshold Standards) 2021, VET Quality Framework 2013, Education Services for Overseas Students Act 2000 and CRICOS and the National Standards for Foundation Programs; - an agreed institutional strategy to guide the development and evaluation of an integrated quality assurance and enhancement system for the design, development, delivery and compliance of all accredited and nonaccredited units and courses; and - c. deployment of the quality systems and service solutions that support quality curriculum design, teaching and assessment and ensure compliance with regulatory requirements and legislation.
+- (25) Teaching and Learning Connect provides quality assurance and enhancement of quality student-centred educational products and services in alignment with the University's Strategic Plan and the Transformative Teaching and Learning Strategic Core Plan 2022-2025 to ensure: - a. educational compliance with the Higher Education Standards Framework (Threshold Standards) 2021, VET Quality Framework 2013, CRICOS and the National Standards for Foundation Programs 2021; - b. an agreed institutional strategy to guide the development and evaluation of an integrated quality assurance and enhancement system for the design, development, delivery and compliance of all accredited and non-accredited units and courses; and - c. deployment of the quality systems and service solutions that support quality curriculum design, teaching and assessment and ensure compliance with regulatory requirements and legislation.